iDoMeteor/7lap/j-flow.md

 # J-Flow
-## A Bi-Directional Pattern for Program Flow
+## Yet Another Uni-Directional Pattern for Program Flow
 ### Defining a mechanism for orchestrating the flow of data and events in modern applications.

-All things flow in only one direction except asynchronous calls Component chain flows from top to bottom or left to right Data flows down
+All things flow in only one direction except asynchronous calls Component chain flows from top to bottom or left to right Data flows downto the bottom
-Events bubble up
+Events go straight to the top or one level up from the bottom

 ## If There is Only 1 Direction, What Direction is It?

-Forward, in a circlular pattern with occasional tangental rubber bands.
+Forward, in a circlular pattern with occasional tangental rubber bands and short circuits.

 Since your program is not an open-ended cyclinder, how do we define direction in the first place?